 But how can you get rid of the weeds without harming the grass?
 We are glad you asked!
-Because we know a few tricks to make the pesky intruders disappear.
+Because we know of a few tricks you can try to make the pesky intruders disappear.

 Natural ways to kill weeds without harming the grass

 Chemical weed killers are a dime a dozen.
 A main concern among lawn owners, though, is the effect these chemicals have on the environment and the residue that will be left after treatment.
 If you are also worried, then testing eco-friendly home remedies for permanently getting rid of weeds is worth a try.
 Unlike chemical products, though, take into consideration the fact that these may take more time to work and may not give the expected results with specific types of weeds.

 Killing weeds with vinegar

 Vinegar can serve many purposes around the house.
 It is considered a toxic-free cleaning alternative and it can help you kill off the weeds in the lawn the same way it helps you remove germs.

 Remember, though, that it’s best to stick to white vinegar, which is broadly distributed in stores.
 The most suitable product to help you get rid of weeds naturally should contain 3% to 5% acetic acid.
 Due to its acidic properties, though, it needs to be applied carefully and in the right manner, so it does not harm the soil.

 It is better to test with the less aggressive vinegar.
 And once you get it, here is what you have to do next:

 Step 1: Get an empty and clean spray bottle.

 Step 2: Pour the vinegar in.
 You can mix it with water or add soap, as vinegar and 1-2 tablespoons of dish soap could be an even more effective weed killer.